Skip to main content

 Critical: Avoid Concurrent Migrations

 Database migrations run automatically on startup.
-If multiple replicas (or multiple workers within a single container) start simultaneously with a new version, they may try to run migrations concurrently, leading to race conditions or database schema corruption.
+If multiple replicas (or multiple workers within a single container) start simultaneously with a new version, they may try to run migrations concurrently, potentially leading to race conditions or database schema corruption.

 Safe Update Procedure:

-1. Scale Down: Set replicas to 1 (and ensure UVICORN_WORKERS=1 if you customized it).
+1. Scale Down: Set replicas to 1 (and ensure UVICORN_WORKERS=1).

 Session Affinity (Sticky Sessions)